 Spending my career in the travel and tourism industry, I’ve been fortunate to be touched by fame by many interesting people.
 In one instance, I was lucky to become friends with a great man who I continue to respect and admire.
 His name is Frank Heaney.
 At 21, he worked on “The Rock” as a prison guard.
 That made him the youngest correctional officer in Alcatraz history.

-Before I discuss a few of my adventures with Frank, it’s important to know a bit about his background.
+background.
 From 1944-46, he served in the U.S. Coast Guard in World War II and from 1950-52 he served in the U.S. Navy on active duty during the Korean War.
 It was in between the Coast Guard and the Navy from 1948 – 1951 that Frank worked on the infamous island prison known as Alcatraz.

 After returning from the war, Frank began a career as an Albany, California firefighter.
 He fought fires for 27 years before retiring in 1980.
 After retirement, Frank once again became associated with Alcatraz as a park ranger.
 It was that job that launched him into a new post retirement career as a spokesperson for Red & White Fleet (and later with Blue and Gold Fleet) which at the time ran ships to and from Alcatraz.
 It was during this time that I first met Frank Heaney.